 Type of Project: Community-based Marine Debris Removal Grant

 Who is involved?

-With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Center for Coastal Studies (CCS) is working with commercial fishermen to document and retrieve derelict lobster gear in Massachusetts waters.
-Other partners include commercial fishermen, Massachusetts Division of Marine Fisheries, Provincetown Harbormaster, and the Massachusetts Lobstermen's Association.
+With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Center for Coastal Studies (CCS) worked with commercial fishermen to document and retrieve derelict lobster gear in Massachusetts waters.
+Other partners included commercial fishermen, Massachusetts Division of Marine Fisheries, Provincetown Harbormaster, and the Massachusetts Lobstermen's Association.

 What is the project and why is it important?

 Ghost fishing occurs when lost or discarded fishing gear that is no longer under a fisherman’s control continues to trap and kill target species like fish and crustaceans, and non-target species like marine mammals, sea turtles, and seabirds.
 Derelict fishing nets and traps can continue to ghost fish for years once they are lost under the water’s surface.
 Storms, ship traffic, and interactions with other types of fishing gear are the primary mechanisms for gear loss, resulting in an estimated 1% to 5% annual rate of gear loss in the Massachusetts lobster fishery.
 In Cape Cod Bay, derelict lobster traps are estimated to kill 12,500 to 33,000 lobsters per year.
 By removing derelict fishing gear, ghost fishing can be reduced.